AlexGustafsson/pewview/README.md

 ### Contributors

-This project was made possible by these two projects:

-* [Cloudflare's goflow](https://github.com/cloudflare/goflow) - used for consuming network traffic
+This project was made possible by [Cloudflare's goflow](https://github.com/cloudflare/goflow) which is used for consuming network traffic.
-* [Vasco Asturiano's globe.gl](https://github.com/vasturiano/globe.gl) (and in turn Three.js) - used for rendering the globe in the frontend